ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ### _Obtaining the latest Debian ISO image_

-First, you'll need to download the Debian ISO image .
+First, you'll need to download the Debian ISO image.
 At the time of writing this, the latest version is [**11.1.0 Bullseye**](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.1.0-amd64-netinst.iso).

-You'll find the _net install_ version of the ISO for the latest Debian version right at the Debian project's webpage.
+You'll find the _net install_ version of the ISO for the latest Debian version right at the [Debian project's webpage](https://www.debian.org/).

 ![Debian project main's webpage](images/g020/debian_netinstall_iso_download.png "Debian project's main webpage")